sinistersnare/sinistersnare.github.io/README.md

 - Edit theme to use [ToC support](https://www.getzola.org/documentation/content/table-of-contents/) for posts.
 - Delimit tags in posts with a comma or something.
 - Make blockquote look less SHIT
-- I fucked up default list styles making ToC looking good.
+- I fucked up default list styles making ToC looking good (and have since unfucked it, probably the ToC looks bad).
 Unfuckup while keeping ToCs pretty.
   - maybe just add inline-style to ToC HTML so i can unfuck the stuff in `_element.sass`?

-The theme I am using, [Sam](https://github.com/janbaudisch/zola-sam), has an AGPL license.
-Changes I have made to sam include:

-- Changed the Footer
-- Tweaked some CSS
-- Added a 'home' link to the top of non-home pages.
-- Probably some other small things, run a diff if you want.
-- Changed the HTML of the tags to use a `<nav>` element.
+The base theme is [Sam](https://github.com/janbaudisch/zola-sam) licensed AGPL.
+I did modify it.

   Enjoy <3